-- (b) Name of person authorizing request. - (c) Identification number of negatives, prints of which are being requested.
-This number appears at top left hand corner of caption sheet see Appendix I. - (d) Quantity and sizes of prints requested - (e) Other pertinent information as applicable. - (3) A TU-8 Photography Job Order will be written upon the receipt of each properly authorized request; a duplicate copy being prepared for the requesting agency.
+- (c) Identification number of negatives, prints of which are being requested.
+This number appears at top les hand corner of caption sheet - see Appendix I. - (d) Quantity and sizes of prints requested. - (e) Other pertinent information as applicable. - (3) A TU-8 Photography Job Order will be written upon the receipt of each properly authorized request; a duplicate copy being prepared for the requesting agency.